Click Translate tab or flag at right to read in your preferred language

 Нажмите «Передать вкладку» или «флаг», чтобы читать на предпочитаемом вами языке

 At a press conference on Dec.
-19, Russian Figure Skating president Alexander Gorshkov and Alexander Kogan, director general of the federation, responded to questions posed by journalists about the participation of junior-age female skaters in the senior Championships, and what will change in the coming year in that regard.
+19, Russian Figure Skating president Alexander Gorshkov and Alexander Kogan, director general of the federation, responded to questions posed by journalists about the participation of junior-level skaters in the senior Championships, and what will change in the coming year in that regard.

 “Many junior athletes will be able to participate in senior championships as early as next year,″ Gorshkov said. ″Going into senior sports for young athletes is not an easy step to adapt to, and our guys who participate in the senior Championships have this opportunity.
 It’s no secret that other countries have begun to follow our example, so there’s no point in changing anything.”